-Say what you will, but as an avid Disney lover, I have been stalking the MAC x Disney Aladdin Collection since I first saw sneak peeks on TrendMood’s Instagram earlier this Spring.
+Say what you will, but as an avid Disney lover, I have been stalking the MAC x Aladdin Collection since I first saw sneak peeks on TrendMood’s Instagram.
 But is this collection really worth the splurge?
 Please keep reading to find out.

-For a long time, MAC was Cruelty-Free, but they lost their Cruelty-Free status a few years ago after entering the Chinese market.
-Although MAC does not personally test their cosmetics on animals, they do comply with the animal testing standards set by certain companies where they do business.
+For a long time, MAC was Cruelty-Free, but they lost its Cruelty-Free status after entering the Chinese market.
+Although MAC does not personally test its cosmetics on animals, the brand complies with the animal testing standards set by certain countries where the brand does business.

-Finally, from a sustainability standpoint, MAC has one of the most well-known recycling programs where consumers can return six MAC products in exchange for a lipstick.
+From a sustainability standpoint, MAC has one of the most well-known recycling programs.
+Through the recycling program, consumers can return six MAC products in exchange for a lipstick.
 Read more about this program here.

-MAC x Disney’s Aladdin Collection:: Eyeshadow x9 Princess Jasmine Palette
+MAC x Aladdin Collection:: Eyeshadow x9 Princess Jasmine Palette

 The Princess Jasmine Palette is described as limited-edition Eyeshadow Palette with nine smoky, metallic and desert shades, from lustrous gold to blackened plum to duo-chrome blue-green with red shimmer.
 Transformed in specially designed opulent packaging inspired by the rich patterns and vibrant hues of Agrabah.